keiserlab/e3fp/doc/source/usage/fingerprints/storage.rst

 ===================

-The most efficient way to store and interact with fingerprints is through the `e3fp.fingerprint.db.FingerprintDatabase` class.
-This class wraps a matrix with sparse rows (`scipy.sparse.csr_matrix`), where each row is a fingerprint.
+The most efficient way to store and interact with fingerprints is through the :py:class:`.FingerprintDatabase` class.
+This class wraps a matrix with sparse rows (:py:class:`scipy.sparse.csr_matrix`), where each row is a fingerprint.
 This enables rapid I/O of the database while also minimizing the memory footprint.
-Accessing the underlying sparse representation with the :ref:`.FingerprintDatabase.array` attribute is convenient for machine learning purposes, while the database class itself provides several useful functions.
+Accessing the underlying sparse representation with the :py:attr:`.FingerprintDatabase.array` attribute is convenient for machine learning purposes, while the database class itself provides several useful functions.

 .. note::